GINTRIP: Interpretable Temporal Graph Regression using Information bottleneck and Prototype-based method: Experiments

 To evaluate the proposed method, we compare GINTRIP with two groups of methods: \begin{enumerate} \item STGNN Traffic Methods: \begin{itemize} \item \textbf{STSGCN}\cite{Zheng_Fan_Wang_Qi_2020}, \textbf{DSTAGNN}\cite{shang2021discrete}: employs gated spatial-temporal graph convolution to proceed the traffic as a spatio-temporal tensor by different aggregation techniques. \end{itemize} \item Explainable STGNNs: \textbf{STExplainer}\cite{10.1145/3583780.3614871}: decomposes the explainability into the spatial and the temporal domain. \end{enumerate}

-In Table \ref{reg_table_pems4}, the traffic forecasting metrics are presented.
-The results indicate that \textit{self-explainablity promotes the predictivity capacity}.
+The traffic forecasting metrics are presented in Table \ref{reg_table_pems4}.
+The results indicate that \textit{self-explainablity} promotes the predictivity capacity.
 In contrast to \cite{10.1145/3583780.3614871}, our extracted subgraphs are time-aware, which eases the interpretation process.
 Indeed, it dispenses with the post-processing of temporal and spatial subgraphs proposed in \cite{10.1145/3583780.3614871}.

+To validate GINTRIP’s generalizability, we conducted comprehensive experiments across multiple crime datasets, NYC and Chicago\cite{Xia_2021}.
+The results are presented in Table\ref{tab_crime}.
+Consistently, GINTRIP outperforms specialized crime prediction methods like DMSTGCN~\cite{10.1145/3447548.3467275} attributed to its interpretability.
+Based on the superior or same performance, GINTRIP holds up the statement that self-explainability causes predictability and robustness.

-To verify our interpretability, we compare the fidelity and sparsity with STExplainer\cite{10.1145/3583780.3614871}, which is presented in Fig.\ref{fig_fid}.
-Our fidelity score($F_+$) is superior to the previous state-of-the-arts.
+To verify our interpretability, we compare the fidelity and $K$ with STExplainer\cite{10.1145/3583780.3614871}, which is presented in figure \ref{fig_fid}.
+Our $Fidelity^+$ score is superior to the previous state-of-the-art.
+In the figure \ref{fig_fid}, the x-axis is the density parameter.
+So, mostly, with the different degrees of the subgraph density, the $Fidelity^+$ of our model is better than STExplainer\cite{10.1145/3583780.3614871}, implying superior interpretability.